mattieburkert/mattieburkert.github.io/_publications/2016-virtuedebased.md

 ---
-title: 'Virtue is as much debased as our Money:' Generic and Economic Instability in <i>Love’s Last Shift</i>'
+title: "'Virtue is as much debased as our Money:' Generic and Economic Instability in <i>Love’s Last Shift</i>"
 collection: publications
 category: articles
 permalink: /publications/2016-virtuedebased.md